duncan100/duncan100/README.md

 I’ve spent several years in general IT, where I managed networks, supported systems, and kept everything running smoothly.
 Now, I’m transitioning into the world of cybersecurity, driven by a passion for protecting the systems I’ve been working with from the ever-evolving landscape of cyber threats.

 ## Objective
 My background in computer science has fueled my passion for cybersecurity.
-I’m eager to transition into this field and start as a Tier 1 Analyst in a Security Operations Center (SOC).
+I have transitioned into this field and as a Tier 1 Analyst in a Security Operations Center (SOC).
 I’m excited to use my skills to help protect against security threats and to continue growing in the cybersecurity field.

 ## Skills